Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Depending on your location, you might also need to apply for certain other licenses for a physical retail store:

 - Zoning permit.
-Some areas might regulate what types of businesses can operate in specific areas.
+Some localities might regulate what types of businesses can operate in specific areas.

 - Health permits.
 If you plan to handle any food, you might require health permits.